naoshibaikyu/superbuddn/epilogues/artfight2024.md

 Nadine Glad: Watch out, this time I will win!

-Arrietty: Well, what's a better way to celebrate some downtime after a month of art?
+Arrietty Happy: Well, what's a better way to celebrate some downtime after a month of art?
 Let's go!

 %(As everyone leaves, a figure steps into the scene)